stand-art/jaxn/Discussion.md

 If a JAXN parsers encounters a code point outside of the source character set, it must report an error.

-JAXN that not require any non-ASCII characters.
-All Unicode code points in the string values in the data model (*not* its representation in the input data) can be escaped.
-JAXN documents can therefore, like JSON documents, be limited to ASCII without loosing expressiveness.
+JAXN does not *require* any non-ASCII characters in the input data.
+All Unicode code points in the string values in the data model can be written in an escaped form in the input data.
+JAXN documents can therefore, like JSON documents, be restricted to ASCII without loosing expressiveness.

 ## Comments